Content from Why Python Packages?

 conventions.

-The [build-system]
+The [build-system] table

-This section of a pyproject.toml
+This section of a pyproject.toml file informs packaging

-which software is required to build your
+tools such as pip which software is required to build your

 project.
 It specifies the build backend responsible for

-producing distributable packages such as wheels (.whl
+producing distributable packages such as wheels (.whl) or

-source distributions (.sdist
+source distributions (.sdist).

 This section was introduced by PEP 518 and is essential for modern Python packaging.
 It has two main keys: